About

 Artpark Robotics Challenge

-Qualified to the second stage of this international competition which called forth a seamless integration of computer vision, navigation, dynamics and control algorithms in a modular software stack.
+Finished as runners up this nation-wide competition which called forth a seamless integration of computer vision, navigation, dynamics and control algorithms in a modular software stack.
 Contributed to the computer vision algorithm to detect trash items and a trash can in real time using data from a RGB-D stereo camera.
 Used the navigation stack in ROS to communicate waypoint messages to the multiple nodes and SLAM backend.

 Teaching